rosenberg-c/polysonic-documentation/README.md

 ### Limitations and Considerations

-Pyramidi is in active development, with certain features like the arpeggiator mode still being refined.
+Polysonic is in active development, with certain features like the arpeggiator mode still being refined.
 Users are encouraged to experiment with these tools, keeping in mind the evolving nature of the software.

 Known issues: